kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(2\) A maximum payload capacity of 7,500 pounds or more.

-\(b\) If the application was made on or after June 6, 2001, the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.981   Fuel tank explosion prevention.|14 CFR 25.981]] in effect on December 26, 2008, apply.
+\(b\) If the application was made on or after June 6, 2001, the requirements of 14 CFR 25.981 in effect on December 26, 2008, apply.

 \[Doc.
 No. FAA-2005-22997, 73 FR 42499, July 21, 2008, as amended by Amdt.
 26-3, 74 FR 31619, July 2, 2009\]